TUMLWE/PAL/docs/source/user_guide.rst

 Modify the “SVI_Definition”
 """"""""""""""""""""""""""""""""

-In this step we will define the variables for each application and the relative variable interconnections between different layers.
-Open the "SVI definition.xlsx."
-The definitions relative to each layer is specified in the following sections.
+In this step, you will define the variables for each application and establish the necessary variable interconnections across different layers.
+Open "SVI definition.xlsx."
+The definitions for each layer are specified in the following sections.

 **ITFC**

-We want now to create a dummy interface to emulate real-world conditions.
-For the present met-mast case, we want to define two variables: one is a structure which will contain the met-mast variables to be read by the HOST "host_calc_avg".
-The second is a vector of double, which contains all variables that the HOST will write back to the ITFC.
+Begin by creating a dummy interface to emulate real-world conditions.
+For the current met-mast case, define two variables in the "ITFC":

 #.
-Create the structure: set both "TagName" and "VarName" as "met_mast".
-Set 'InputNumber' to 1 and verify that "AppName" matches the HOST app in "inputfile.xlsx."
-Specify "VarType" as "struct," type "READ" in the "Access" field, and ensure "Create" is set to true.
-It's worth reminding that structures can handle variables of different data types.
-The "VarSize" field is used to specify the size in bytes of the structure's content, which may vary based on the data types included.
-For now, it can be left empty
+Create a structure named "met_mast".
+Set both "TagName" and "VarName" to "met_mast."
+Set 'InputNumber' to 1, ensuring "AppName" matches the HOST app in "inputfile.xlsx."
+Specify "VarType" as "struct," type "READ" in the "Access" field, and set "Create" to true.
+Note that structures can handle variables of different data types, but their size should be 1 for all numeric variables.
+You can leave the "VarSize" field empty for now.

 #.
-Define three subvariables under "met_mast."
-These subvariables are:
+Define three subvariables under "met_mast":
     #.
 Wind Speed at 110 Meters, named "ws_110m"
     #.
 Wind Speed at 60 Meters, named "ws_60m"
     #.
 Wind Direction at 110 Meters, named "wd_110m"

-      Ensure that the "InputNumber" for each subvariable matches that of the structure, leave "AppName" empty, specify "VarType" as "double," set "VarSize" to 1, and mark "Create" as true for each of these subvariables.
-"Access" can be left empty, since it will be inherited from the structure
+    For each subvariable, ensure "InputNumber" matches that of the structure, leave "AppName" empty, set "VarType" as "double," "VarSize" to 1, and mark "Create" as true.
+The "Access" field can be left empty since it will be inherited from the structure variable.

 #.
-Create a variable named "exchange_data_mm" for the purpose of storing and writing output values from the HOST to the ITFC.
-"InputNumber" must be 2, set "VarType" to double and "VarSize" to 5.
-Set "Access" to WRITE
+Create a variable named "exchange_data_mm" to store and write output values from the HOST to the ITFC.
+Set "InputNumber" to 2, "VarType" to double, "VarSize" to 5, and "Access" to WRITE.

 The resulting sheet can be viewed in the following :ref:`table<SVI_Definition_itfc_mmreader>`.